paulsonkoly/calc/Readme.md

 ### Return

 Returns from the current function call or block.
 Returns are valid outside of a function and they produce the returned value.
 They have an effect on the containing structure.
-For blocks the containing block evaluates to the return value without evaluating subsequent lines.
+For blocks, the containing block evaluates to the return value without evaluating subsequent lines.
 For loops, encountering a return breaks out of the loop and the result of the loop will be the return value.

 ### Tokens

-The following tokens are valid (using usual regular expression notation)
+The following tokens are valid (using the usual regular expression notation)

  - integer literal `/\d+/`
  - float literal `/\d+(\.\d+)?/`